-An accessibly priced all day restaurant, it offers (a particularly good) breakfast, as well as lunch and dinner, in an informal atmosphere.
+An attractively priced all day restaurant, it offers (a particularly good) breakfast, as well as lunch and dinner, in an informal atmosphere.

 The surroundings are the essence of casual chic - communal lightwood tables sparkling with polished glassware have runners and striking deep pink high-back chairs, while subdued lighting makes the booths along the walls perfect for intimate dinners - and the emphasis is on simple quality food, at affordable prices.